rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-07-this-development-cycle-in-cargo-1.79.md

 However, this only really happens with non-standard `PATH`s on Linux and Mac (Windows is a separate case) or having too-generic of script names in your `PATH`.
 This lowered the priority for us.

-We could possibly take advantage of `AT_EXECFN` so cargo can detect its being run as a `#!` interpreter and bypass the precedence rules.
+We could possibly take advantage of `AT_EXECFN` where supported so cargo can detect its being run as a `#!` interpreter and bypass the precedence rules.

 Talking about this brought up a new concern: `cargo <script>` loads the config file based on `<script>`, rather than your current working directory.
 This is like `cargo install` and unlike all other cargo commands.